lanrat/dotfiles/README.md

 Changes for all unix systems:
     A fancy prompt
-    bash_profile updates the path, and sources bashrc
+    bash_profile updates the path, and sources bashrc Adds functions that make your life easier: extract $1 #Extract things.
+No more remember ugly tar crap!

 Changes for OSX:
     Shell colors (yay!)